acalejos/flint/README.md

 # %{genre: 0}
 ```

-In this example, you can see how you can share multiple representations of the same data using this distinction.
+In this example, you can how you can share multiple representations of the same data using this distinction.

 You can also implement your own `Ecto.Type` and further customize this: